The Precipice Trail is the most popular, exhilarating and adventurous hike in Acadia National Park. But it is not for the feint of heart.

 If you find yourself struggling at this early stage, don’t worry, it doesn’t get any more difficult technically!

-Just follow the blue painted lines as you climb vertically.
+Just follow the blue painted blazes as you climb vertically.

 The boulders are medium to large sized and require a bit of strength to move from rock to rock with larger steps than usual.
 Hands may need to be used here.